umich-vci/terraform-provider-bluecat/website/docs/r/ip4_address.html.markdown

 * `configuration_id` - (Required) The object ID of the Configuration that has the specified `address`.

-* `parent_id` - (Required) The object ID of the Configuration, Block, or Network to find the next available IPv4 address in.
+* `parent_id` - (Optional) The object ID of the Configuration, Block, or Network to find the next available IPv4 address in.
+If changed, forces a new resource.
+If not set, `parent_id_list` is required.

+* `parent_id_list` - (Optional) A list of object IDs of the Configuration, Block, or Network to find the next available IPv4 address in.
+The list will be parsed and the network with the most available addresses will be selected.
+  The list is only used at object creation, so it might be beneficial to use a `lifecycle` customization to ignore changes to the list after resource creation.
+If not set, `parent_id` is required.

 * `name` - (Required) The name assigned to the IPv4 address.
 This is not related to DNS.